 Research Centres

-The School has three Research Centres which embody and encapsulate its core research strengths.
-In recent years the Centres have secured funding from a range of sources, including the AHRC, ESRC, Nuffield Foundation, British Academy and the US Department of State.
+Our three research centres embody and encapsulate our core research strengths.
+In recent years the centres have secured funding sources including the AHRC, ESRC, Nuffield Foundation, British Academy, and the US Department of State.

 Centre for Rights and Justice